Leaking Skylight: Why It Happens and What to Do

 Skylights are meant to let in extra light, not water!
 Added natural sunlight makes your home feel brighter and more spacious, but leaking skylights can take all that beauty away and replace it with rotting structures or mold if you don’t catch them in time.
 So, if you have leaking skylights, read on to find out why they leak and what to do.

 Reasons for Leaking Skylights

-Inspecting the Roofing and Flashing Around a Leaking Skylight
+Inspect the Roofing and Flashing Around a Leaking Skylight

 Once you’re sure the water is penetrating from the roof outside, look carefully to see if the shingles and flashing around the skylight are properly installed and functional.
-Roofing should be firmly nailed down, so correct any lifted shingles.
+Roofing should be firmly nailed down, so repair any lifted shingles.

-Sealing Flashing Around a Leaking Skylight
+Seal Flashing Around a Leaking Skylight

-If these do-it-yourself repairs don’t do the job or if you are uncomfortable hanging around on your roof long enough to find out, then find a reliable roofing contractor near you.
+If these DIY repairs don’t do the job or if you are uncomfortable hanging around on your roof long enough to find out, then find a reliable roofing contractor near you.
 Certified roofers will be able to repair your leaking skylight quickly and efficiently.

 Updated January 9, 2018.

 Looking for a Pro?
 Call us(866) 441-6648